eldre/eldre-academic/content/en/project/2021_ISMER/index.md

 ---
 title: "Effects of environmental changes on the functioning of eelgrass meadows on Canadian coasts"
 summary: ""
-tags: [Meadows, Prediction, Functioning, Benthos]
+tags: [Eelgrass, Prediction, Functioning, Benthos]
 date: "2021-04-01"

 # Optional external URL for project (replaces project detail page).